Introduction

 Lens | Integration |

-Purpose | Set the direction, scope, and boundaries of the transformation, informed by what Map has surfaced |
+Purpose | Set the direction, scope, decision rules, and risks of the transformation, informed by what Map has surfaced |

-Output | Transformation Vision Canvas |
+Output | Transformation Vision Canvas, including a seed principle register |

 Who's Involved | Transformation sponsor, program lead, two or three senior stakeholders representing the scope |